-Credit and liquidity conditions have continued to improve in 2010, but such conditions are still less favorable than those we experienced prior to 2007.
-The continued challenging credit and liquidity conditions have adversely affected us and the markets in which we operate in a number of other ways.
+Credit and liquidity conditions have continued to improve during 2010 and early 2011, but such conditions are still less favorable than those we experienced prior to 2007.
+Recent challenging credit and liquidity conditions have adversely affected us and the markets in which we operate in a number of other ways.
 For example, they have reduced the market trading activity for many real estate securities and loans, resulting in less liquid markets for those securities and loans.
-As the securities held by us and many other companies in our industry are marked to market at the end of each quarter, the decreased liquidity and concern over market conditions have resulted in significant reductions in mark to market valuations of many real estate securities and loans and the collateral underlying them.
+As the securities held by us and many other companies in our industry are marked to market at the end of each quarter, the decreased liquidity and concern over market conditions have resulted in significant reductions in mark to market valuations of many real estate securities and loans and the collateral underlying them, as well as volatility and uncertainty with respect to such valuations.
 These lower valuations, and decreased expectations of future cash flows, have affected us by, among other things:

-- decreasing our net book value; - contributing to our decision to record significant impairment charges; - prompting us to negotiate the removal of certain financial covenants from our non-CDO financings; - reducing the amount, which we refer to as cushion, by which we satisfy the over collateralization and interest coverage tests of our CDOs (sometimes referred to as CDO "triggers") or contributing to several of our CDOs failing their over collateralization tests (see "- Liquidity and Capital Resources" and "- Debt Obligations" below); and - · requiring us to pay additional amounts under certain financing arrangements.
+- · decreasing our net book value; - · contributing to our decision to record significant impairment charges; - prompting us to negotiate the removal of certain financial covenants from our non-CDO financings; - reducing the amount, which we refer to as cushion, by which we satisfy the over collateralization and interest coverage tests of our CDOs (sometimes referred to as CDO "triggers") or contributing to several of our CDOs failing their over collateralization tests (see "- Liquidity and Capital Resources" and "- Debt Obligations" below); and - requiring us to pay additional amounts under certain financing arrangements.

-In some cases, we have sold, and may continue to sell, assets at prices below what we believed to be their value in order to meet liquidity requirements under certain financing arrangements.
-Failed CDO triggers, impairments resulting from incurred losses, and asset sales made at prices significantly below face amount while the related debt is being repaid at its full face amount, as well as the retention of cash, further contribute to reductions in future earnings, cash flow and liquidity.
-As a result, we expect that our future cash flow from operations will be significantly reduced relative to previous periods.
+Failed CDO triggers, impairments resulting from incurred losses, and asset sales made at prices significantly below face amount while the related debt is being repaid at its full face amount, as well as the retention of cash, could further contribute to reductions in future earnings, cash flow and liquidity.

-In order to maintain liquidity, we have elected not to declare any common dividends since the third quarter of 2008 or any preferred dividends since the second quarter of 2010.
+With respect to dividends, we have paid all dividends on our preferred stock as of April 30, 2011.
+We have elected not to declare any dividends or our common stock since the third quarter of 2008.
 We may elect to adjust or not to pay any future dividend payments to reflect our current and expected cash from operations or to satisfy future liquidity needs.